mlibrary/dromedary/docs/setting_up_dev_environment_on_unix_or_mac.md

 ### c.
 Index the data for the first time

 First, get the `In_progress_MEC_files.zip` file as showing in [the indexing document](indexing.md).
+(Note: this zip may not include a directory.)
 Assuming you get it downloaded into ~/Downloads, you can:

 `bin/dromedary newdata prepare ~/DownloadsIn_progress_MEC_files.zip`